dng24/intl-iot/model/model_details.md

 - `s8-untagged-decoded-split/` - The directory containing the decoded untagged pcap files split into different files by timestamp.
 - `s9-untagged-features/` - The directory containing the statistically-analyzed untagged files.
 - `s10-results/` - The directory containing the device activity prediction results of the untagged files.

+Steps 6-10 are run only if `-u` is specified.

 Information about the contents of each of these files and directories can be found below.